-At the time of its acquisition of the DBNGP, Epic Energy engaged valuers Edward Rushton Australia Pty Limited to establish a detailed set of asset values consistent with the DBNGP purchase price plus other costs of acquisition not included in the purchase price.

-This detailed set of asset values, adjusted for depreciation and new capital expenditure from the date of purchase to commencement of the Access Arrangement, is the initial capital base for the DBNGP.
+At the time of its acquisition of the DBNGP, Epic Energy engaged valuers Edward Rushton Australia Pty Limited to establish a detailed valuation of Pipeline assets consistent with the purchase price plus (net) costs of acquisition not included in the purchase price.
+This detailed valuation of assets has been used to assign values to the main groups of assets which comprise the initial capital base.
+The assignment of purchase value to asset groups, and the adjustments for depreciation and capital expenditure for the period from the date of acquisition to 1 January 2000, are set out in Table 3.1.

-3.2 Initial Capital Base
+Table 3.1a Initial Capital Base